 On board you will find everything needed, e.g. stove, oven, sink, and table set etc.

 On the yacht, there are always 1 or 2 toilets with hot water where you can take a shower.
 Marinas usually have facilities of that kind but not always.

 We have a lot of water on board but it has limits so during longer passages we are very mindful of how we use water.

 For most trips no previous sailing experience or training is required.
-Just bring good humor and enjoy your sailing holiday.
+Just bring good humour and enjoy your sailing holiday.
 If you are new to the sport, you will learn everything needed on board.
 If any training or experience is required, it will be stated explicitly in the trip description.
 If you would like to get prepared better for a trip, have a look at the offer of RYA courses that are run in different countries.

-That said, we do require a certain level of physical fitness to join us an offshore passage.
+That said, we do require a certain level of physical fitness to join us for an offshore passage.

 On average 50% of people that join sailed with us in the past.
 These are friends, family or cool people met while sailing and travelling.
-These are non-conflict and open minded team players.
+These are non-conflict and open-minded team players.

-If English is not your native language and you don't know the English sailing terms, don't worry.
+If English is not your native language, and you don't know the English sailing terms, don't worry.
 You will learn the necessary vocabulary in no time while on board.
 We also compiled dictionaries for some languages with all the essential terminology to get people started.
 You can find them in the Resources section here.